gcxchange-gcechange/spfx-extendlang/README.md

 Extend language select to add link to account language settings.

 Language toggles on Hub sites will be automatically be targeted by this extension.
-To target sub-sites of a hub site that also has language toggles, change the hubSiteId values on line 22 of [ExtendLanguageApplicationCustomizer](https://github.com/gcxchange-gcechange/spfx-extendlang/blob/main/src/extensions/extendLanguage/ExtendLanguageApplicationCustomizer.ts)
+To target sub-sites of a hub site that also has language toggles, change the siteIds values in the extension properties.

 ## Deployment